whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 -Assassin's Set Staff doesn't drain mana continuously after charging -Inventory maximum amounts reduced to encourage use over hoarding - you can only carry 5 Quartz Flasks, and 1 or 2 each of powerful artifacts such as the Mystic Urn
--Disc of repulsion puts some monsters into jump state so they can't attack in the air -Afrits no longer phase through geometry
--Archer Lord health (and experience points given) approximately halved -Mummies make a sound and light up when firing arrows -Skull Wizard Lord can resurrect nearby corpses
+-Disc of repulsion puts some monsters into jump state so they can't attack in the air -Afrits & Bishops no longer phase through geometry -Archer Lord health (and experience points given) reduced by 1/3rd -Mummies make a sound and light up when firing arrows -Skull Wizard Lord can resurrect nearby corpses -Fallen Angels rebalanced across the board

 	Mapping features
 -Monsters can use "waketarget" field; they will trigger that entity upon sighting the player (eg. waketarget a button to simulate them pressing it); uses "delay" field if non-zero